bvibber/ogv.js/README.md

 Meanwhile, newer 64-bit iPhones and iPads are comparable to low-end laptops, and videos at 360p and often 480p play acceptably.
 Since 32-bit and 64-bit iOS devices have the same user-agent, a benchmark must be used to approximately test minimum CPU speed.

-(On iOS 8, Safari performs significantly better than Chrome or other alternative browsers that are unable to enable the JIT due to iOS limitations on third-party developers.
+(On iOS, Safari performs significantly better than some alternative browsers that are unable to enable the JIT due to use of the old UIWebView API.
+Chrome 49 and Firefox for iOS are known to work using the newer WKWebView API internally.
 Again, a benchmark must be used to detect slow performance, as the browser remains otherwise compatible.)

 Windows on 32-bit ARM platforms is similar...
 IE 11 on Windows RT 8.1 on a Surface tablet (NVidia Tegra 3), and Edge on Windows 10 Mobile build 10166 on a Lumia 635, perform acceptably with audio and with 160p/15fps videos but have trouble starting around 240p.